A Study of CNTX-6970 in Patients with Knee Osteoarthritis Pain

-The primary objective of this study is to evaluate the safety and efficacy of two doses of CNTX-6970 for the treatment of pain related to OA of the knee compared to placebo.
+The primary objective of this study is to evaluate the safety and efficacy of CNTX-6970 for the treatment of pain related to OA of the knee compared to placebo.
 CNTX-6970 is being developed as a new treatment for chronic pain, including painful osteoarthritis of the knee.

 EN20-01: A 24 Week Study to Evaluate the Safety and Efficacy of CNTX-6970 in Subjects With Moderate to Severe Knee Osteoarthritis Pain.

 The study will employ a randomized, allocation-concealed, multicenter, placebo-controlled, multi-period crossover design (Schmid et al, 2018).
 This multi-period crossover randomized, controlled trial allows comparability and assessment of efficacy through repeated exposures within each subject to the active treatment and a control (placebo) in randomized sequence.
 Such multi-period crossover designs are ideal for treatments with rapid onset of action and short half-life such as the asset under study here.
 We have strived to minimize the complexity of this powerful design by using only 2 blocks with 2 periods each.
 The modest additional complexity of the proposed multi-period crossover design, compared to a parallel-groups design, is justified by the marked improvement in efficiency.
 The gains in efficiency afforded by the multi-period crossover design allow a substantial reduction in sample size without sacrificing statistical power.